mahmoudmohamedramadan/Backend-Roadmap/README.md

 ### Database: Elzero

-After you become master in PHP you will need to know about Databases, Tables, and Rows 👇
+After you become master in PHP you will need to know about Databases 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAz6DT8SzQ1CODJTH-NIA7R9">Database</a>